bradshawsguide/website/src/content/stations/86-wye/station.md

 - A telegraph station.
 ----
 text: The town of Wye is close to the river Stour, and consists of two main streets.
 It has a handsome church, and was once a royal manor, granted by William the Conqueror to the Abbey of Battle.
 Here was a monastic college, the remains of which are still to be seen.

-Emerging from a tolerably deep cutting, we next trace to the left a most charming and picturesque village, and shortly reach [Chilham](/stations/chilham).